You’ve probably done some research and have come across many different models of bicycle trailers.

-If you answered yes to these questions and you’d like to take junior along on your all weather bike tours, then the Thule Cadence is a good option for you.
-This trailer features a roll down heavy duty rain guard to protect your little one as you pedal through the raindrops.
+If you answered yes to these questions and you’d like to take junior along on your all-weather bike tours, then the Thule Cadence is a good option for you.
+It features a roll down heavy-duty rain cover to protect your little one as you pedal through the raindrops.

-While this might seem like a common feature on bike trailers, the additional side venting is not.
+While this might seem like a common feature on most models, the additional side venting is not.
 The large side windows allow for maximum airflow on those hot rides.
-These options make it our pick for all weather trailer.
+These options make it our pick for an all-weather trailer.

-One of the oldest bicycle companies in the country, Schwinn is now known for offering budget friendly offerings.
+One of the oldest bicycle companies in the country, Schwinn is now known for offering its budget trailers.
 The same is true for the Echo which is a less expensive option that is suitable for light use.

-While this trailer may not offer the durability and features of some of the higher priced trailers out there, it’s a great option for those who take the occasional ride with the kiddies.
+While it may not offer the durability and features of some of the higher-priced models out there, it’s a great option for those who take the occasional ride with the kiddies.

-It’s also got the Schwinn name emblazoned across is front and sides, which is sure to earn some looks of wistful nostalgia from passersby.
+It’s also got the Schwinn name emblazoned across its front and sides, which is sure to earn some looks of wistful nostalgia from passersby.

 Maybe you’re a triathlete with kids.
-Maybe you like biking with the kids but running is really your thing.
-If that’s the case then you might be after a bike trailer that does the best job of also functioning as a jogger.
+Maybe you like biking with the kids, but running is really your thing.
+If that’s the case, then you might be after one that does the best job of also functioning as a jogger.

-It features a 12” swivel front wheel with lockout option, a large compartment for two riders and plenty of pockets for storage.
-This trailer/jogger combo also folds and has quick release wheels for quick and easy storage.
+It features a 12” swivel front wheel with a lockout option, a large compartment for two riders, and plenty of pockets for storage.
+This trailer/jogger combo also folds and has quick-release wheels for quick and easy storage.